 Research

-Labor Market Outcomes of AI Automation
+AI Automation and Labor Market Outcomes

 Work in Progress